Menorca in 2 Days: everything you need to know

 Torre d'en Galmés| ©Ivan_bea

 Ready for lunch?
-Then let's go to the new point of this tour through the east of Menorca.
-These are archaeological sites that reveal part of what was the Talayotic culture that is presumed to have inhabited Mallorca and Menorca between 1200 BC and the Romanization of the island.
-But why is this site worthwhile?
+Then let's move on to the next stop on this tour of eastern Menorca.
+These are archaeological sites that reveal part of what was the Talayotic culture that is believed to have inhabited Mallorca and Menorca between 1200 BC and the Romanization of the island.
+But why is this site worth visiting?

-• Another part is the actual settlement of Torre d'en Galmés.
+• The other part is the Torre d'en Galmés settlement itself.

-You can get there by car in about 20 minutes through the Me-1, crossing towards the road to Son Bou to end up in the road to Sant Llorenç.
-If you don't go by car, the main alternative will be to take a cab or a service from a car sharing app.
-You can also find out if there is any organized excursion with guided tour and book it in advance, but taking into account the time and place of departure.
+You can get there by car in about 20 minutes via the Me-1, crossing over to the Son Bou road and ending up on the Sant Llorenç road.
+If you're not going by car, the main alternative is to take a taxi or use a car-sharing app.
+You can also find out if there are any organized guided tours and book in advance, but keep in mind the time and place of departure.

 Relax on the beaches of Son Bou

-Once your stomach is full and after having strolled through Mediterranean prehistory, you need to rest.
-So why not go to one of the best and most important beaches of Menorca?
-Son Bou is a paradisiacal spot.
-By car you are only ten minutes away from the village of Torre d'en Galmés and you can park without any inconvenience.
-Also, if you hire a cab from there, the fare will be quite cheap.
+Once you've filled your stomach and strolled through Mediterranean prehistory, it's time to rest.
+So why not head to one of the best and most important beaches in Menorca?
+Son Bou is a paradise.
+By car, you're just ten minutes from the village of Torre d'en Galmés, and you can park without any problems.
+Also, if you hire a taxi from there, the fare will be quite reasonable.

-This beach is incredible for tourists, because it is up to 2.5 kilometers long, which makes it the longest on the island.
-In addition, it preserves the characteristic of many of the beaches and coves of Menorca: very clear waters and a soft and warm sand.
-In addition, in this beach the sea is very calm, so you can bathe in relative tranquility.
-Also, it is an area where there are many services.
-You can practice all kinds of marine sports such as diving baptism and also have a snack in the different beach bars.
+This beach is incredible for tourists because it is 2.5 kilometers long, making it the longest on the island.
+It also has the characteristics of many of Menorca's beaches and coves: very clear waters and soft, warm sand.
+In addition, the sea is very calm at this beach, so you can swim with relative peace of mind.
+It is also an area with many services.
+You can practice all kinds of water sports, such as introductory diving, and also have a snack at the various beach bars.

-Book a boat trip to the coves of the south of Menorca
+Book a boat trip around the coves of southern Menorca

-Day 2: Ciutadella, la Cala en Turqueta and Fornells
+Day 2: Ciutadella, Cala en Turqueta, and Fornells

 Port of Fornells| ©dani valle